vtex/styleguide/react/components/Select/README.md

 ### 👍 Dos

-- Mind the order of the options, like putting more probable to be picked on that.
+- Mind the order of the options, like putting the more probable one to be selected at the top.
 In doubt, sort them alphanumerically (from A to Z and from 0 to 9).

 ### 👎 Don'ts